Story Ideas 2013

 The Good News

-People are living longer after a cancer diagnosis.
+- Due to medical advances, people are living many years after a cancer diagnosis.

 Living With, Through, and Beyond Cancer

 Cancer survivors often face physical, emotional, social, and financial challenges as a result of their cancer diagnosis and treatment.
-Also, survivors are at greater risk of having their first cancer recur, developing second cancers, and having other health conditions due to—
+Also, survivors are at greater risk of having their first cancer recur, developing second cancers, and having other health conditions due to—- The immediate and long-term effects of treatment.

 No hay comentarios: